Member Login

 Sophomore Year

-This year shows how to play more complex tunes, and finishes the introduction to blues techniques.
-After this year you will be prepared for the traditional tune repertoire, and ready for blues performance.
+This year finishes the introduction to blues techniques and shows how to play more complex tunes.
+After this year you will be ready for blues performance and the traditional tune repertoire.

 Tunes Blues